widgetworks/api-docs/source/includes/_urlparams.md

 For example, the data from the query parameter `'?wiwo-bimade=...'` will be passed to the Widget loaded into the iframe with the ID `'wiwo-bimade'`.

-The parameter should be the same JSON payload that passed with the `'wiwo.dido.setDataResult'` event (see the [Set data on the Widget](#set-data-on-the-widget) section above).
+The parameter should be the same JSON payload that passed with the `'wiwo.dido.setDataResult'` event (see the [send data to Widget example](#example-send-data-to-widget) section above).
 However, the JSON payload __must__ be URI-encoded when passed as a URL parameter.

 <aside class="warning">
-__NOTE:__ Setting the URL parameters after the Widgets have loaded will have no effect.
-The Widgets will only load the default values on page load.
+__NOTE:__ The URL parameters are only passed to the Widget during page load.
+Setting the URL parameters after the Widgets have loaded will have no effect.
 </aside>

+To set values after page load see the ['wiwo.dido.setData' event](#setdata) and ['wiwo.dido.setData' example](#example-send-data-to-widget).

 ## Example